getlantern/gonat/README.md

 `sudo setcap CAP_NET_RAW,CAP_NET_ADMIN+ep`

-This libraryy requires the nf_conntrack module to be installed at runtime.
+This library requires the nf_conntrack module to be installed at runtime.

 ```
 modprobe nf_conntrack